ovrocaltech/ovro-alert/README.md

 - Create SDF for a given (RA, Dec, start time, duration).
 Optionally set name or integration time.
 - Ensure beams are calibrated
 - Run SDF

-### DSA-110

-We need a way to send DSA-110 discovery alerts to Swift/GUANO.
-Example implementation exists for [realfast](https://github.com/realfastvla/realfast/blob/main/realfast/util.py#L98).

-We need a way to send DSA-110 discovery alerts to OVRO-LWA.
-This could be done via `relay_api.py`.